 I believe I would be a good fit for the senior accountant position, and I hope to talk more with you soon about my qualifications.

 It’s not that those sentiments are untrue, but they’re, once again, generic and lifeless.
 This close, however, will leave a positive lasting impression.

 Achieving these goals has been rewarding, but I’m excited to master new skills and handle multiple dynamic projects that will help provide scientific tools, information, and analyses to help clients solve environmental challenges.
 Stone Environmental is a place where I can live my values, grow my skills, collaborate with a motivated, talented team, and assist employees directly.
 I would be thrilled to share more of my experience with you and look forward to connecting soon.

 Signature: Make sure you say “thank you” if you didn’t do that in the closing paragraph.
 Then sign off with a professional closing phrase along with your name.

-Formatting: If you’re presenting any hard copies of your accountant cover letter, you’ll want to physically sign the document, so quadruple space after the closing phrase to leave enough room for your signature in handy black/blue ink.
+- Formatting: If you’re presenting hard copies of your accountant cover letter, you’ll want to physically sign the document, so quadruple space after the closing phrase to leave enough room for your signature in handy black/blue ink.

 2 letters of recommendation

 Now that you have the resources you need to make your cover letter shine, don’t neglect your accountant resume.
 They’re two sides of the same coin, so make sure your resume is just as polished as your cover letter.
-After all, your resume is where you can list all the duties you excel at, such as analyzing balance sheet accounts and checking compliance with financial policies and procedures.
+After all, your resume is where you can list the duties you excel at, such as analyzing balance sheet accounts and checking compliance with financial policies and procedures.